Ptoscanode/Udacity-Recommendation-Engine-IBM/README.md

 `articles_community.csv`: CSV file containing articles and the details of how users interacted with them

-`user-item-interactions`: CSV file with more content abour the articles
+`user-item-interactions`: CSV file with more information abour the articles

 ### Folder libraries